S3 method for class 'permutest.rma.uni'

 freq

-logical to indicate whether frequencies or probability densities should be plotted (the default is FALSE to plot densities).
+logical to specify whether frequencies or probability densities should be plotted (the default is FALSE to plot densities).

 col